-The School Age Program follows the Cheshire Public School calendar for vacations and holidays.
+The School Age Program follows the Southington Public School calendar for vacations and holidays.

-- Before School Care runs from 6:30AM until the start of school. - After Care runs from the time of dismissal (including planned half days) to 6:00PM.
+- Before School Care are from 6:30AM until the start of school.
+For specific bussing times, please speak to the Coordinator of the appropriate site. - After Care runs from the time of dismissal (including planned half days) to 5:30PM with an extended care option until 6:00PM for an additional cost.

-School Vacation Days and Inclement Weather Days
+School Vacation Day and Snow Days

-- If school is not in session due to a holiday or school vacation, Fun Days are held at the Main Y. Fun Days run from 6:30AM to 6:00PM.
+- If school is not in session due to a holiday or school vacation, Fun Days are held at the Main Y. Fun Days run from 6:30AM to 5:30PM.
 Pre-registration is required and is not covered in the monthly tuition.
 Registration can be completed online.
-Funday registration closes at 5:00PM two business days before the scheduled day. - If school is delayed in the morning, morning care will begin at 8:00AM. - On early dismissal days children will be dismissed to After Care.
-Programming will run until 6:00PM. - In the event of a 1/2 day due to inclement weather there will be NO aftercare. - Fundays will not operate on the following holidays; Thanksgiving Day, the day after Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Good Friday, Fourth of July, Memorial Day, and Labor Day.
-The Southington-Cheshire Community YMCA Childcare programs will be closed for professional development on Columbus Day, President's Day and the day before school starts.
+Fun Day registration closes at 5:00PM two business days before. - If school is canceled due to inclement weather, a Snow Day program may be offered weather permitting.
+Snow Days are held at the Main Y. Program runs from 8:00AM-5:30PM.
+Hours subject to change.
+Pre-registration is required and is not covered in the monthly tuition.
+Registration can be completed online. - Snow Days cancelled the day of will receive a 50% credit for the day on their account. - If school is delayed in the morning, morning care will begin at 8:00AM and the busses will pick up according to the delayed school schedule. - On early dismissal days children will be dismissed to After Care.
+Programming will run until 5:30PM and 6:00PM for extended care. - In the event of a 1/2 day due to inclement weather all children must be picked up by 5:30PM, but should be picked up as soon as possible for everyone's safety.
+The YMCA reserves the right to close programs early if weather becomes severe. - Fun Days will not operate on the following holidays; Thanksgiving Day, the day after Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Good Friday, Fourth of July, Memorial Day, and Labor Day.